Moses Austin: Family

 Moses Austin had many relatives who helped settle Texas, including Stephen F. Austin and Emily Austin Perry (daughter), Moses Austin Bryan (grandson), and others.
+His nephew Henry Austin, later a Texas settler, acted as Moses Austin's eastern agent for roughly a decade beginning in 1806.

 Moses Austin should be distinguished from his grandson Moses Austin Bryan.
 James Bryan was his first son-in-law; James F. Perry was his second son-in-law.
 The Missouri State Archives reflect that Moses Austin lived in a mansion called Durham Hall, named for his birth town of Durham, Connecticut.

 Settlement in Texas

 Motivation to settle

-Displays the new border established by the Adams-Onís Treaty, making Texas part of Spain.
+Displays the new border established by the Adams–Onís Treaty, making Texas part of Spain.

 Moses Austin attempted various economic ventures before his plans to settle in Texas came to fruition.
 Austin failed to successfully maintain the St. Louis Bank and his financial situation suffered from unfavorable shipment deals.
 Austin's desperation reached a climax in 1820 when a Missouri sheriff threatened to break down his door to collect past debts.
 Austin's son, Stephen F. Austin, also continued to seek employment in Mississippi and Arkansas to help his poor financial situation.
 In November 1820, Austin learned that the United States passed the Adams–Onís Treaty with Spain, which situated present-day Texas in New Spain's territory.
 Moses Austin hoped the Spanish government would permit free trade with the United States so he left for Texas to try and begin a new economic venture.
 Mary Brown Austin, Moses Austin's wife, wrote to her cousin explaining Moses's plans to colonize Texas in order to provide for their family.